mohanapriya78/sql-task3-food/README.md

 - Primary Key
 - Foreign Key

+### Task 6 – Subqueries and Nested Queries
+- Scalar Subqueries
+- Correlated Subqueries
+- Subqueries in SELECT
+- Subqueries in WHERE
+- Subqueries in FROM
+- IN
+- EXISTS
+- =
+- Nested Queries

 ---

 ## ▶️ How to Run

 1. Open **MySQL Workbench** or **DB Browser for SQLite**.
-2. Create the **FoodDB** database.
+2. Create the `FoodDB` database.
-3. Execute the SQL scripts in the following order:
+3. Run the SQL scripts in the following order:
    - `Task3.sql`
    - `Task4.sql`
    - `Task5.sql`
+   - `Task6.sql`
-4. Run the queries to view and analyze the results.
+4. Execute the queries and review the output.

 ---

 ## 📖 Sample SQL Queries

-### Retrieve all food items
+### Display all food items

 ```sql
 SELECT * FROM FoodItems;
 ```

-### Display food items priced above ₹100
+### Find food items with a price greater than ₹100

 ```sql
 SELECT * FROM FoodItems